ramit21/machine-learning-python/algorithms/Liniar Regression/README.md

 r-squared is used to identify how well liniar regression has worked.
 Ranges from 0-1.
 0 is bad, means none of variance has been captured, whereas 1 means all of the variance has been captured.

-You can also use polynomial regression, but higher degree can lead to overfitting.
+You can also use polynomial regression, but a higher degree can lead to overfitting.
+A model that is built on an overfitted data will do a terrible job at predicitng values.

 ------------------------